elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/fair-generics/topics/4-FAIR-in-data-policies.md

     regarding health and life science data is highly recommended, as the session focuses on policy implementation rather than introductory data theory.
 ---
-## Topic Definition and Scope

-### Train-the-Trainer: Institutional Policy Frameworks and FAIR Data Management

-This module shifts the perspective from individual researchers to the institutional level, exploring how research data policies drive systemic change.
-It addresses the strategic benefits of institutional FAIR data management and provides concrete steps for implementing and adopting these principles across higher education networks.
+## Overview:&#x20;

+This lesson plan equips trainers to teach the value of standardized institutional data policies and the systemic benefits of adopting FAIR principles.
+Designed for the Health and Life Sciences domain, the module guides trainers through instructing others on how to write and configure a practical FAIR & Open Science Plan.
+To ground these concepts, the lesson features a real-world case study from the Faculty of Health, Medicine, and Life Sciences at Maastricht University, providing trainers with concrete examples to facilitate discussion and active learning.

 ## Summary of Tasks and Actions